kamon-io/kanela/README.md

 }
 ```

-And introduce some transformations in order to modify the bytecode as our convenient.
+And introduce some transformations in order to modify the bytecode and hook into the internal app.

 ```scala